dapr/docs/daprdocs/content/en/reference/api/service_invocation_api.md

 PATCH/POST/GET/PUT/DELETE http://localhost:<daprPort>/v1.0/invoke/<appID>/method/<method-name>
 ```

-## Invoke a method on a non-Daprized endpoint
+## Invoke a method on a non-Dapr endpoint

-This endpoint lets you invoke a method on a non-Daprized endpoint.
+This endpoint lets you invoke a method on a non-Dapr endpoint.

 ### HTTP Request